prebid/prebid.github.io/dev-docs/modules/floors.md

 });
 {% endhighlight %}

+### Impression-Level Floor Min

+An extension supported on Prebid Server only is the ability to define impression (adunit) level minimums for the floor.
+This allows publishers to put fences around the results from a dynamic floors provider.

+The Prebid Server OpenRTB fields are imp.ext.prebid.floors.floorMin and floorMinCur.
+It's expected that these values will be placed in the App or AMP stored request and not supplied on a web page.
+(Though they could be supplied as AdUnit.ortb2Imp).

 ## Custom Schema Fields

+{: .alert.alert-info :}
+Only supported in Prebid.js, not Prebid Server

 Out of the box, the Price Floors Module only supports looking up floors by AdUnit, GPT Slot, MediaType, ad size, and domain.
 Custom schema fields can be added to support other lookup dimensions.
 Here are the steps: